 Submit Community Revitalization Projects for Grad Students

-We invite you to submit your community revitalization projects for free consideration by students.
+We invite you to submit your community revitalization projects for free analysis by students.

 Graduate students enrolled in the Community Revitalization course and working with the School of Government’s Development Finance Initiative (DFI) are current professional degree students in business (MBA), planning (MCRP), and public administration (MPA), among others.
 Under the supervision of faculty and staff, students conduct market research, feasibility analysis, and financial modeling to help communities understand how they can attract private investment into community revitalization projects across North Carolina.
 Students work in multi-disciplinary teams over the course of a semester at no charge for local governments.